hapax/hapax.github.io/assets/simple-physics.md

 I'm a string theorist, so by necessity a user (and abuser!) of advanced mathematics.
-But preparing for my
+But preparing for a
-[comprehensive exam](https://www.phas.ubc.ca/graduate-program-comprehensive-exam-guidelines-phd-students) and running a [high school physics circle](https://outreach.phas.ubc.ca/events/metro-vancouver-physics-circle/) revealed that *you can do more with less*.
+[comprehensive exam](https://www.phas.ubc.ca/graduate-program-comprehensive-exam-guidelines-phd-students) and running a [high school physics circle](https://outreach.phas.ubc.ca/events/metro-vancouver-physics-circle/) convinced me that *you can do more with less*.
 Without calculus or any particularly deep physics, you can still discover
 [black hole entropy](https://en.wikipedia.org/wiki/Black_hole_thermodynamics#Overview),